openscope/openscope/documentation/development-processes-checklists.md

 1. If changes _were_ merged, push to origin.
 1. Delete _previous_ release branch, and leave only the _latest_ release branch.

-_Any feature/bugfix/hotfix branch may be merged (to the appropriate branches) during this phase._
+_Any feature/bugfix/hotfix branch may be merged (to the appropriate branches) once this checklist has been completed._

 ### Development Procedures
 1. Merging feature and bugfix branches: